-Master of Science in Interior Architecture & Design
+Master of Science in Interior Architecture + Design 63.0 quarter credits

 The full-time graduate coursework combines seven terms of faculty-directed coursework in interior design, including a student-initiated thesis.
 The 63 credits that make up the graduate requirement include a visual studies sequence as well as elective coursework in the following areas: interior design seminars on specific topics; advanced studies in art, art history, and interior design; and independent studies.
 This allows individual flexibility in curriculum design.